syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Sort.md

 ---
 layout: post
-title: How to Clear a Sort
+title: How to Clear a Sort | WindowsForms | Syncfusion
 description: How to Clear a Sort
 platform: WindowsForms
 control: Grouping